rcode-link/nestnomad/README.md

   For custom pages, use the command `php artisan make:filament-page PageName`.
   This ensures they are correctly organized within the `app/Filament/Pages` directory.

-By adhering to these practices, you help keep your project organized and scalable.

 ### JavaScript and CSS Standards

 1. **ES6 Compliance**: Use modern JavaScript (ES6+) for frontend code.
 Use tools like ESLint to enforce coding standards.